kitfoxc/OBSHTMLPlayerPlugin/README.md

 This plugin allows you to have a native "now playing" widget inside of OBS.
 No need for additional programs or web servers or browser sources or any of that stuff.
 This is all native inside of OBS.

+Works for Spotify, YoutubeMusic desktop clients, and Apple Music.
+More services may be added later if they are requested and I can reasonably get a copy of the program.

 # How to use

 Download the latest release from the releases page.
 Unzip, and put all 4 files in your OBS plugins directory.
 Launch OBS and add a new source, choose the new option called SpotifyNowPlaying.
 Configure the settings using the built in options.